Lam0403/Parcel-Delivery-System/README.md

 >Delete - Tracking number.

->Exit - Once exit save all the record then modified.
+>Exit - Once exit saves all the records then modified.